Illinois State Highway System: History

 The State Highway System was created in 1918 with the first State Bond Issue (SBI) Routes, 1 through 46.
 Bonds were floated to pay for specific routes.
 SBI # 1 paid for Route 1, and so on.
 These initial 46 route numbers marked the major infrastructure roads desired by the state legislature in 1918.

 Remarkably, many of these numbers still exist on the original or nearby alignment.
 As the highway system grew these numbers were altered to accommodate new roads or extensions of older roads.

 In 1924, additional State Bond Issues were authorized for SBI Routes 47 through 185.
 These route numbers were originally assigned and grouped to specific regions of the state.
-Thus, it is not uncommon to find groups of routes with similar numbers around each other (routes 23, 26, and 29 are found in north-central Illinois, while routes 53, 56, 58, 59, 60, 62, 64, 68 and 72 are all found in northeastern Illinois and routes 100, 101, 103, 104, 105, 107 are found in western Illinois west of the Illinois River and largely south of McDonough County line.
+Thus, it is not uncommon to find groups of routes with similar numbers around each other (routes 23, 26, and 29 are found in north-central Illinois, while routes 53, 56, 58, 59, 60, 62, 64, 68 and 72 are all found in northeastern Illinois and routes 100, 101, 103, 104, 105, 107 are found in western Illinois west of the Illinois River and largely south of the McDonough County line.

 SBI Route numbers that were superseded by other routes, US or state routes were often reused.
 For example, SBI Route 61 was originally assigned to a road segment in northeastern Illinois, but was reassigned to a route in western Illinois, sometime after 1937.